The Stats on Testicular Cancer

 MANSCAPED has identified awareness as the most powerful tool we have right now to save lives in the fight against testicular cancer, so we've partnered with the Testicular Cancer Society (TCS) to do just that!

 The TCS is trying to mimic this success.
-If you’ve ever heard of Movember, then the campaign is off to a start.
-The thing is, Movember is about a lot more than just growing your beard for fun.
+If you've ever heard of no shave November, then the campaign is off to a start.
+The thing is, no shave November is about a lot more than just growing your beard for fun.
 The real purpose is to start conversations about testicular (and prostate) cancer.
 We want men to be as aware of cancer checks and screenings as women are about breast cancer.
 We want you to know how to check your balls.
-With more awareness, we might be able to see survival rates trend positively with success just like breast cancer awareness month.
+With more awareness, we might see survival rates trend positively with success, just like breast cancer awareness month.

 Steve-O x MANSCAPED